mahyarmirrashed/raft/README.md

 This implementation is written in Python, an interpreted language, is unoptimized, and is written for readability so that it may be used as an educational tool for educators and ethusiasts.

-It goes without saying that this project, thus, should not be used in any production environment(s).
+Therefore, it goes without saying that **this project should not be used in any production environment(s)**.
 If you are looking for production-ready versions of the Raft consensus algorithm, please visit [Raft's website](https://raft.github.io/).

 #### References